 Finally, if a decedent dies owning real property (i.e., land or a home) without a survivorship designation, probate may be vital in clearing title to the real property to effectively pass to the heirs.
 Otherwise, the heirs to real property that has not been properly probated may experience expensive legal problems in the future.
 It is no fun to inherit property that winds up costing you more money than you anticipated.

-So, if you are an heir or a personal representative to an estate with real property, do not disregard the need for proper legal advice in handling such an estate.
-Attorney April M. Burt has over 15 years of experience in estate administration and can give you the guidance you need to ensure you have met your legal requirements in distributing and/or inheriting property.
+So if you are an heir or a personal representative to an estate with real property, do not disregard the need for proper legal advice in handling such an estate.
+Attorney April M. Burt has nearly 20 years of experience in estate administration and can give you the guidance you need to ensure you have met your legal requirements in distributing and/or inheriting property.
 Having the knowledge in advance of distribution or inheritance is invaluable.
 Give us a call at Burt Langley so that we may schedule a convenient consultation appointment for you as soon as possible.